jorgevrgs/sails-hook-jwtoken/README.md

 ```

-When use a private/public file, create your files:
+When use a private/public file, create your files with the `privateFileName`, `publicFileName` and `ext` configuration:

 private: `config/keys/private.pem`